CraftReality/Random-numbers-game/README.txt

 =====================================================
-In this game all you need to do is just pick upa random number.|
+In this game all you need to do is just pick up a random number.|
 =====================================================

 ////////////////////////////////////////////////////////////